digitalbazaar/bedrock/HACKING.md

 * Use "controller as" syntax wherever possible.
 Refer to controller as 'self' in controller code.
 Use "controller as model" in the common case where the view is simple and only one controller is used.
+Use 'controllerAs' property in directive.
 * Use 'link' not 'controller' for controller code in directives that do not expose a controller API for reuse.
 * Use the annotation /* @ngInject */ before dependency-injected functions